5everin/3D-Model-Viewer/README.md

 *** update ***
 Added a Point light.
-The code runs much faster in .Net5
+The code runs much faster in .Net5 and above.
-The form layout may get messed up a bit.